masumahmedeesha/autobots-api/README.md

 $ npm install prisma --save-dev
 $ npx prisma init
 (Create/Write Schema Models)

-$ npx prisma migrate dev --name "init"
+$ npx prisma migrate dev --name "init" (need to run in new OS to start 1.0)
 # add following at the end of the package.json to run the seed
   "prisma": {
     "seed": "ts-node prisma/seed.ts"
   }

-$ npx prisma db seed
+$ npx prisma db seed (need to run in new OS to start 2.0)

 $ npx prisma studio

 # Prisma to NestJS